-The garden is now closed for the winter.
-We open again from 1 April 2014 everyday until 30 September.
+The Garden is now closed for the winter.
+We open again 1 April 2015.

-We have greatly improved the plant sales area and now have a large range of perennials for all types of soil, generally specialising in moisture lovers, all potted from the garden.
+In the large plant sales area Liz produces an unusual range of perennials for all types of soil, generally specializing in moisture lovers, all potted from the garden.

 You will find us in the beautiful Welsh Marches close to the 'Black-and-White' village of Pembridge.

 Come and visit us and you will receive a warm welcome.